-Middle School Classroom Rules
+Middle School Classroom/Locker Rules

 - Follow directions the first time they are given. - Raise your hand and wait for permission to speak. - Stay in your seat unless you have permission to do otherwise. - Keep hands, feet, and objects to yourself. - Use appropriate language.
-Keep hurtful comments to yourself. - Always try to do your best. - Do not keep yourself, or others, from learning.
+Keep hurtful comments to yourself. - Always try to do your best. - Do not keep yourself, or others, from learning. - Use lockers as instructed by Dean Green (Middle School Locker Agreement Form) or lose the privilege of using one.